civol/HDLRuby/README.md

 end
 ```

 __Note__:

- - Ruby's closure still applies in HDLRuby, hence, the block sent to `after` can use the signals and instances of the current block.
-Moreover, the signals declared in this method will not collide with them.
+ * Ruby closures apply in HDLRuby.
+The block passed to after can use local signals and instances.

+ * Signals declared within the method will not clash with existing ones in the calling context.

+-->

 ## Extending HDLRuby

-Like any Ruby class, the constructs of HDLRuby can be dynamically extended.
-If it is not recommended to change their internal structure, it is possible to add methods to them for an extension.
+Like any Ruby-based framework, HDLRuby constructs can be dynamically extended.
+While modifying their internal structure is generally discouraged, it is possible -- and sometimes useful -- to add methods to existing classes for customization and extension.

-### Extending HDLRuby constructs globally
+### Extending HDLRuby Constructs Globally

-By global extension of hardware constructs, we mean the classical extension of Ruby classes by monkey patching the corresponding class.
-For example, it is possible to add a method giving the number of signals in the interface of a system instance as follows:
+A global extension refers to the traditional Ruby technique of *monkey patching*, where new methods are added to an existing class.
+For example, you can add a method that returns the number of interface signals (inputs, outputs, and inouts) of a module instance as follows:

 ```ruby
 class SystemI